MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-31-deploy-cloudformation-powershell.md

 ---
-title: Deploy AWS CloudFormation stack with PowerShell
+title: Deploy an AWS CloudFormation stack with PowerShell
 author: Matthew Davis
 date: 2017-08-31
-excerpt: Deploy a CloudFormation template for AWS with PowerShell and the AWS module
+excerpt: Deploy a CloudFormation template into AWS with PowerShell and the AWS PowerShell module
 categories:
     - aws
 tags: